Table of Contents

 - Sending short audio or video clips for promotional offers

 - Marketing campaigns, such as text-to-win

 It is important to identify the needs and goals of your organization before choosing between SMS marketing and MMS marketing.
-However, with the right SMS API, you also don't have to choose.
-APIs such as CDYNE's SMS Notify!
-API supports real-time communication with both SMS numbers and MMS-enabled numbers.
+However, with the right text messaging API, you also don't have to choose.
+APIs such as CDYNE's programmable SMS supports real-time communication with both SMS numbers and MMS-enabled numbers.

 No matter what marketing method and API you chose, make sure that you send marketing content to the consumer only after receiving consent.
 Above all, ensure the content of your message does not violate the texting guidelines enforced by the Federal Communications Commission (FCC).